 When you're flying 10-plus hours to Tokyo, a lie-flat seat is a game changer.
 But most airlines will charge you at least 60,000 miles for a one-way seat in business class.
 If you're using Delta SkyMiles, expect to pay 100,000 miles for economy – and quadruple that for business class.

 But,Japan's own All Nippon Airways – more commonly referred to as ANA – gives you options to get to Tokyo and back from just 85,000 miles total.
 No, that's not a typo: 85,000 miles roundtrip in business class to Tokyo … and maybe even less.

 Take a look.

 Of all the reasons to love using ANA Mileage Club miles, this one is near the top.
-Sure, the airline currently tacks on about $750 in taxes and surcharges, but those cash costs are likely to come down in the weeks and months ahead.
-Plus, isn't that worth it when you can fly in the new ANA business class suites dubbed “The Room”?
+Sure, the airline currently tacks on about $400 in taxes and surcharges.
+But isn't that worth it when you can fly in the new ANA business class suites dubbed “The Room”?

 Read our full review of flying ANA's “The Room” business class from Chicago to Tokyo!

 This is one of the cheapest ways to get to Japan using miles.
 The trick is timing it right, as ANA carves out different pricing during low (L), regular (R), and high (H) travel seasons.
 But even most of April falls in the lowest-priced low season, meaning you can get to Japan for the tail-end of cherry blossom season for just 75,000 miles roundtrip.